If you’re looking for a simple side dish that is great for fall and winter, try this air fryer butternut squash recipe.

 - Air Fryer Onions

-- Easy Air Fryer Bacon Wrapped Asparagus
+- Easy Air Fryer Bacon-Wrapped Asparagus

 - Air Fried Turnip Fries